×

 Stories are some of the best ways to be entertained and to learn at the same time, and this podcast delivers in both those respects.

 As the name of this podcast describes, it uses short stories to teach Chinese.
-Each story and podcast ranges from a couple of minutes to around 20 minutes.
-These stories and their explanations are completely in Chinese, so I’d recommend a pretty solid level (think intermediate level) in order to get the most out of this podcast.
-In theory, you should be comfortable with little or no English support.
+Each story and podcast ranges from a couple of minutes to around 20.
+These stories and their explanations are completely in Chinese, so I’d recommend a pretty solid level (think intermediate) to get the most out of it.
+You should be comfortable with little or no English support.

-For each story, the host breaks down the stories for themes and comprehension and explains them in careful Chinese.
+The host breaks down each story for themes and comprehension and explains them in careful Chinese.
 There are some grammar lessons released in addition to stories, and new stories are uploaded regularly.

 Title in pinyin: dú shū

-If you’ve ever taken an advanced/university-level language course, you probably know that some people think language learners need to read tons of literature.
+If you’ve ever taken an advanced or university-level language course, you probably know that some people think language learners need to read tons of literature.

 I happen to think this focus of many university programs is bogus.
 But it’s true that reading Chinese literature can enrich your experience of the language and open you up to new vocabulary, expressions and ideas, and it’s a worthy intellectual pursuit.
 If reading is your thing, then this is the podcast to listen to.